-In addition to providing pension benefits, the Company offers Post-retirement Benefits other than Pensions ("PBOPs") to employees hired before April 1, 2003 and retiring with a minimum level of service.
-These PBOPs include continuation of medical and prescription drug benefits, or a cash contribution toward such benefits, for eligible retirees and life insurance benefits for eligible retirees.
-The Company funds its gross PBOP cost through various trust accounts.
+In addition to providing pension benefits, the Company offers Post-retirement Benefits other than Pensions to employees hired before April 1, 2003 and retiring with a minimum level of service.
+These benefits include continuation of medical and prescription drug benefits, or a cash contribution toward such benefits, for eligible retirees and life insurance benefits for eligible retirees.
+The Company funds these benefits through various trust accounts.
 The benefits of retired officers and other eligible retirees are paid by the Company and not from plan assets due to limitations imposed by the Internal Revenue Code.